Document Type : Original Article

 Abstract

 Methods: This randomized clinical trial study was conducted in Tehran from July 2021 to March 2022.
-A total of 32 preterm infants were randomly assigned to the intervention group (n=16) and the control group (n=16).
+A total of 32 preterm infants were randomly assigned to the intervention group (n = 16) and the control group (n = 16).
 Tele-education was provided through a 12-week intervention by written content, video, audio, and photos for the treatment group.
 Infants were matched and randomly assigned to two comparable groups using permuted block randomization before the intervention.
-The results of the infant’s development after the intervention were measured using the ASQ via an online form and the Bayley III scale by the country's Bayley test mentor at 3 months corrected age.
+The results of the infant’s development after the intervention were measured using the ASQ via an online form and the Bayley III scale by the country’s Bayley test mentor at 3 months corrected age.
 This clinical trial was registered in the Iranian Registry of Clinical Trials (IRCT) (Registration No. IRCT20220725055554N1).

-Results: The results indicated that tele-education could not produce a statistically significant distinction between participants in the intervention and control groups (p>0.05).
+Results: The results indicated that tele-education could not produce a statistically significant distinction between participants in the intervention and control groups (P > 0.05).

 Conclusion: Although this study showed that tele-education has no significant positive impact on the development of premature babies at 3 corrected ages, further studies with larger sample sizes are necessary to improve our knowledge about the effects of tele-education at older ages.